zxt5/zxt5.github.io/Xintong_Zhou.md

 ## About

 I got my bachelor degree in software engineering from [Beihang University](https://ev.buaa.edu.cn/) in 2023.
 I will join David R. Cheriton School of Computer Science at [the University of Waterloo](https://cs.uwaterloo.ca/) as a MMath student in Fall 2023.
 My advisor is Prof. [Chengnian Sun](https://chengniansun.bitbucket.io/public/).
 I am interested in software engineering, programming languages and formal methods.

-==There is chance that I will have to defer the program at UWaterloo if I don't get the study permit of Canada before September.==